catalyst-fp7/documents/interoperability/interoperability.md

 ### Widgets with a server component

 A different scenario would involve a server component, which could receive a request on a known endpoint, and return visualisation data.
-The server would have to get the graph data that is to be visualized: either the json-ld graph could be part of the request, or the location of a REST or SPARQL endpoint on the platform server where the visualisation server could get the data.
+The server would have to get the graph data that is to be visualized: either the JSON-LD graph could be part of the request, or the location of a REST or SPARQL endpoint on the platform server where the visualisation server could get the data.
 This raises classical cross-origin data issues: If the widget code is hosted on the visualisation server, it would require an authorization token to access the platform data, and vice-versa.

-In the simplest case, the server would simply return an image; in some more elaborate cases, the visualisation widget would have its own HTML snippet and attendant javascript to lay out and interact with the visualisation data.
+In the simplest case, the server would simply return an image; in some more elaborate cases, the visualisation widget would have its own HTML snippet and attendant JavaScript to lay out and interact with the visualisation data.
 The best practice involves sending back a shareable URL where the image or HTML can be retrieved by other components.
 Those problems have known solutions.

 ### Voting widgets

-Voting widgets are a fairly complex example, because unlike most other widgets they affect the common data model, as opposed to many other components whose results are more independant.
+Voting widgets are a fairly complex example, because unlike most other widgets they affect the common data model, as opposed to many other components whose results are more independent.
 For that reason, going through the interactions expected of a reusable voting component illustrates the more complex workflow possible in this architecture.
 This is intended to be a full example, and therefore fairly complex; most components would only need a subset of this interaction.

 0. As part of the Catalyst platform's configuration, there will be an endpoint to a voting component.
 The catalyst platform will send a message to the voting component with initial configuration.
-1. The voting component will receieve a basic RESTful endpoint for one of the catalyst integrated platforms.
+1. The voting component will receive a basic RESTful endpoint for one of the catalyst integrated platforms.
 From there it would obtain each collection's endpoint.
-2. It would use those other endpoints to obtain the generic idea dataset and pseudonymized user graph from the catalyst platform.
+2. It would use those other endpoints to obtain the generic idea dataset and pseudonymised user graph from the catalyst platform.
-3. Optional: It may be directed to obtain the pseudonymized user graph of a social platform separately, through the endpoint of a Message-SIOC converter.
+3. Optional: It may be directed to obtain the pseudonymised user graph of a social platform separately, through the endpoint of a Message-SIOC converter.
 That step is unlikely, as the social user graph will often be cached by the catalyst platforms.
 4. Optional: Configuration information sent to the voting component may have information about user groups or roles that are allowed to vote.
 (Those groups will otherwise be opaque SIOC entities from the voting platform's standpoint) (This configuration information would have to be defined at a later stage.)
 5. Voting will have to convey to the catalyst platform which of the types of  voting information it expects (boolean, lickert or ordering) and the catalyst platform will provide an appropriate representation.
 This information could also be part of the catalyst configuration.
 6. User action in the snippet will trigger a `POST` action with the voting information (in JSON-LD) on an appropriate RESTful endpoint set in the configuration.